 The Rhode Island Department of Environmental Management (DEM) is teaming up once again with the Arbor Day Foundation, Rhode Island Tree Council, and the Rhode Island Nursery and Landscape Association to give away 1,000 trees as part of the State’s Energy-Saving Trees Program.

 The town of Portsmouth recently released its results from the Solid Waste Survey.
 Read the results here.

-The town of Portsmouth revealed a new look to its website Thursday.
-What do you think about the new look?
-Tell us in our poll or the comment section below.
+The Portsmouth Town Council is looking to double parking fines, which have not been raised since 1991.
+What do you think about the proposal?
+Tell us in the comment section below.

-The Portsmouth Town Council will hear a presentation about the town’s pension system at the next council meeting on Tuesday, Feb.
-7.
+The Portsmouth Town Council will hear a request for another traffic light at its next council meeting on Monday night at Town Hall.